 Features of Hungarian:

-- The verbs can just be conjugated in present and past.
-Other tenses has to be circumscribed.
+- The verbs can only be conjugated in present and past.
+Other tenses have to be circumscribed.

 - Hungarian’s morphology is rich of derivation and flexion, which cause the production of long words.

 - Words underlie a vowel harmony.
-The vowels are categorised in two classes, deep and high vowels.
-The vowels of suffixes change dependent of the stem with whom they connect.
-The result are words with vowels of one class.
+The vowels are categorised into two classes, deep and high vowels.
+The vowels of suffixes change depending of the stem they connect to.
+The results are words with vowels of one class.